hankui/Cloud-mask-Sentinel-2/README.md

 # Cloud-and-Shadow-Prediction
- Python implementation for detecting Sentinel-2 clouds and shadows using Swin-Unet model.
+ The codes for detecting Sentinel-2 clouds and shadows using Swin-Unet model.
+The model was already trained and this is ready-to-use codes.
+Details are here Luo, D., Zhang, H. K., Ornelas De Lemos, H., et al., 2025.
+A global applicable Sentinel-2 cloud and shadow detection model based on Swin Transformer.
+Science of Remote Sensing. under review.
+The trained model was too huge to be here and was stored in *****.

 ## Requirements
 - **Programming Languages**: Python 3.7+